-In all missing person entries for which circumstances were specified, these are the NCIC descriptions and Ohio's 2021 numbers:
+In cases for which circumstances were specified, these are the NCIC descriptions and Ohio's 2022 numbers:

 Runaway: A child leaves home without permission and stays away overnight.
+8,525 Ohio cases

-8,366 Ohio cases another individual of his or her custody or visitation rights.
-Family abductions can happen before or after a court issues a custody determination.
+Abducted by noncustodial parent: A parent, other family member or person acting on behalf of the parent or other family member takes, keeps or conceals a child (or children), depriving another individual of his or her custody or visitation rights.
+Family abductions often happen before or after a court issues a custody determination.
 Ohio Revised Code Section 2919.23 spells out what constitutes family abduction, also known as "interference with custody," and the accompanying penalties.
 Criminal statutes throughout the country vary as to the title of the offense and the conduct considered unlawful.
 Other terms for "family abduction" include "parental kidnapping," "child abduction," "child snatching" and "custodial interference."
-51 Ohio cases
+34 Ohio cases